 The Legacy of Pope Francis

-UPDATE MARCH 23, 2025 Pope Francis returned to the Vatican today!
-Thank God for his recovery.
-He will still need two months of rest and limited activities.
-Gracias a Dios!
+UPDATE: We mourn the passing of Pope Francis.
+Praying to the Holy Spirit for the selection of a good man at the conclave.
 As we write, Pope Francis is very ill in the hospital with double pneumonia.
 The world is praying for him.
-We recall that on… continue reading
+We recall that on March 13, 2013, when the white smoke… continue reading

 A Haiku: Reflection After Mass at Casa Juan Diego